 We have two key takeaways from this paper.

-- Foundational language models such as GPT-4 or ChatGPT can be used as teachers for smaller models.
-This is sort of the opposite as what was claimed in a very recent paper about the false promise of model imitation, as what Microsoft shows with Orca is that model imitation is in fact not a false promise, since they are doing that and achieve remarkable results.
+- We can use foundational language models such as GPT-4 or ChatGPT as teachers for smaller models.
+This is the opposite claim comparing to the recent paper about the false promise of model imitation.
+Microsoft shows with Orca that model imitation is in fact not a false promise.

 - Explanation tuning results shows that learning from step-by-step explanations is a promising direction and can improve model capabilities.